OpenDSA/OpenDSA/RST/en/PL/TypeConsiderations.rst

 Following are examples in JavaScript, Python, and Java.
-Think about each one of them and how the particular language handles the typing considerations it pertaining to the program.
+Think about each one of them and how the particular language handles the typing considerations pertaining to the program.
 Discuss this from the perspective of the terms in the bullet list above.

 **Consider the following JavaScript program**